 - GCC (Windows, Mac, Linux)

 Now you’ve prepared your tools, we can start talking about how to learn C++.

 Step 2: Master the Basics

 Once you have your technology ready, you can start on your journey to learning C++.
 One mistake that many new developers make is to start big and work their way back to more basic programming concepts.
-But when you’re getting started, you should start from the beginning and aim to master the fundamentals, then go on to look at more complex C++ topics.
+When you’re getting started, you should start from the beginning and aim to master the fundamentals.

 To help you get started, let’s break down the main topics you’ll need to master in order to learn how to code in C++.